archiewood/duckdb-gsheets/README.md

 # DuckDB GSheets

-This extension, GSheets, allow you to read and write to Google Sheets using DuckDB.
+This extension, GSheets, allows you to read and write to Google Sheets using DuckDB.

 ## Usage